dalequark/sheets_translation_advanced/README.md

 ```
 bucket: YOUR_BUCKET_NAME
-targetlang: "es" // some language code
+targetLang: "es" // some language code
-srclang: "en" // some language code
+srcLang: "en" // some language code
 projectId: YOUR_PROJECT_ID
-glossaryid: // This will be set in code
+glossaryId: // This will be set in code
 ```

 ## Linking a GCP Project